 Unless sufficient carbohydrates are consumed in the diet after training or competition, muscle glycogen will not normalize on a daily basis and performance will suffer.
-A study conducted by Costill et al.87 studied the performance effect of a low-carbohydrate diet fed to runners on successive training days.
-After 3 days on the low-carbohydrate diet, muscle glycogen was depleted progressively, and, subsequently, some runners found it difficult to complete the prescribed workouts (see Figure 3.11).
+A study conducted by Costill et al.88 studied the performance effect of a low-carbohydrate diet fed to runners on successive training days.
+After 3 days on the low-carbohydrate diet, muscle glycogen was depleted progressively, and subsequently some runners found it difficult to complete the prescribed workouts (see Figure 3.11).

-When devising a postexercise recovery nutrition plan for athletes, several important factors must be considered:
+When devising a postexercise recovery nutrition plan for athletes, there are several important factors to consider:

-- The timing of carbohydrate ingestion. - The type of carbohydrates and inclusion of other macronutrients.
+- The timing of carbohydrate ingestion - The type of carbohydrates and inclusion of other macronutrients - The quantity of carbohydrates in the postexercise meal or snack